bitblit/wrench/README.md

 # Release Notes

+## Version 1.003
+Backwards compatible feature release
+* Drigo's logging was pretty over the top - moved a lot of it down to trace level and cleaned up some

 ## Version 1.002
 Backwards compatible feature release
 * Added new implementation for SimpleIncludesProcessor that maps patterns to strings (match the right, replace with the